latex3/latex3.github.io/_posts/2004-03-22-tlc2-table-of-contents-available.md

 # TLC2 table of contents available

 The table of contents of The LaTeX Companion, 2nd edition, is now available from this site.
-There is a [PDF file containing the toc, the tables of figures and tables as well as the book's preface]({{site.baseurl}}/help/books/tlc2-ch0.pdf).
+There is a
+<a href="{{site.baseurl}}/help/books/bookpart_tlc2-ch0.pdf" target="_blank" onclick="vgwPixelCall('7d58e1729e9e4cf0946c2d9db00fbe60');">PDF file containing the toc, the tables of figures and tables as well as the book's preface</a>.